 Why can’t Christians understand and accept that trousers are not women’s clothing and should not be worn by women according to Scripture?
 Why can’t we realize that they are immodest and worldly, rather than godly attire?
 Why can’t we let go of women’s trousers?
 It is because trousers have become a modern type of golden calf.

 There are some people who say that we should not talk about these matters, and we should focus only on the Lord, and on being Christ-centered.
 Yet God cares about purity and holiness.
 And this matter of bodily purity cannot be separated from a Christ-centered life.
 It is definitely God’s heart.
 People who don’t see this do not really know who Jesus Christ is.

 Attribution notice: Most Scripture quotations taken from the NASB.
 The "Christ's Bride" drawing is from my fifteen-year old daughter, C.V.
 Lacroix, and may be found in the art gallery at A Brush with Life.

-Author's note: Also see Garments of Godliness, Godly Attire and Adornment -- Seven Divine Revelations, Garments of Righteousness, The Forgotten Sin of Worldliness, Crucified with Christ, The Law is Good if Used Lawfully, An Open Mind that Loves the Truth, Faith Works!, Rachael Mushala Testimony of Hell, Zipporah Mushala’s Second Testimony of Hell, Visitation of Jesus to Samuel Oghenetaga, Pleasing the Lord, and Is Practical Righteousness a Lost Truth?
+Author's note: Also see Garments of Godliness, Godly Attire and Adornment -- Seven Divine Revelations, Garments of Righteousness, The Forgotten Sin of Worldliness, Abominations in the Sight of God, Crucified with Christ, The Law is Good if Used Lawfully, An Open Mind that Loves the Truth, Faith Works!, Visitation of Jesus to Samuel Oghenetaga, Pleasing the Lord, and Is Practical Righteousness a Lost Truth?
 My daughter has also written a lovely poem called Cross Bearing.
 You can access the Seeking the Lord Main Directory or my complete blog directory at "Writing for the Master."
 Now I'd like to ask a very important question.

 Do You Want to Know Him?